 The Pros and Cons of Postcard Marketing

-Contrary to what some may believe, there are still effective methods of advertising your small business.
-In ways that don’t involve the internet.
+Contrary to what some may believe, there are still effective methods of advertising your small business that don’t involve the internet.
 If you just let out a gasp and clutched your chest, we understand why you’d feel that way.
 Between display, social media, search engine marketing, remarketing, video and email, the tried-and-true approaches of yesteryear seem all but forgotten.
 But the truth is, tactics like direct mail can still work if done in the right way.

 Postcard marketing is a perfect example.
 In one survey conducted in the UK, 57% of respondents said that postcard marketing made them feel more valued and that a postcard created a more authentic relationship.
 As it turns out there’s something to be said for a tangible ad.
 One that you can hold and put on the fridge.
 If using postcards is an approach that you’re considering adding to your marketing mix, you should be aware of both the pros and cons.